sandeshkatakam/sandeshkatakam.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student majoring in Mathematics.
 I am interested in Neural Differential Equations, Scientific Machine learning and Information Theory.
 I am currently working on the conjoining of Dynamical systems and Deep Learning.
 I am proficient in Julia, Python, C/C++, MATLAB and Bash(shell-scripting).
-I like working on projects.
+I like working on projects at the interface of deep learning and dynamical systems.
 I am interested in developing Robust Machine Learning models and improving existing models towards better interpretability.

 Research interests: